lvl99/nsynq-js/README.md

 # *nsynq

-Schedule JavaScript operations along a timeline progression defined by `n`.
+Schedule JavaScript operations along a timeline progression defined by `n`

+## About

 CSS animations are nice, but what if you want to do some heavier things?
 Something more interactive and in sync with other tandem operations like audio and video? *nsynq could be your friend indeed.

-## About

 I wanted to have some operations play at certain points on a timeline, e.g. co-ordinated to specific streaming music files, and I wanted a really easy way to notate the points on the timeline, so I built this!
 It seems to work OK so far...